richburroughs/what-oncall-does-to-us/slides.md

 # What On-Call Does to Us

-^ Looking at what science can tell us about the impact of on-call
+^ Looking at what science can tell us about the impact of on-call ^ I attended Deserted Island DevOps and I'm very happy to be here

 ---